mmihira/dotfiles/cheatsheet.md

 --------------------------------------------------------------------------------------
 <Tab>               In insert mode tab to next node.
 <Ctr>l              When in insert mode go to next alternative
+<Ctr>i              When in insert mode go to next input section of snippet

 Cmp
 --------------------------------------------------------------------------------------